-The RXT room air conditioners have a REMKO RXT...DC AT outdoor unit as well as a RXT...DC IT indoor unit.
+The SKW room air conditioners have a SKW...AT outdoor unit as well as an SKW...IT indoor unit.

 In cooling mode, the outdoor unit serves to output the heat extracted by the indoor unit from the room being cooled.
 In heating mode, the heat taken up by the outdoor unit can be discharged by the indoor unit into the room to be heated.
 In both operating modes, the output produced by the compressor precisely matches requirements, and thereby regulates the nominal temperature with minimal temperature deviations.
 This "inverter technology" results in energy savings over conventional split systems and also reduces noise emissions to a particularly low level.
 The outdoor unit can be installed in an outdoor area or, providing that certain requirements are met, an indoor area.
+The indoor unit is designed to be mounted high up on the wall, in indoor areas.
+It is operated by an infrared remote control.

-The outdoor unit consists of a cooling cycle with compressor, fin condenser, condenser fan, reversing valve and electronic expansion valve.
+The outdoor unit consists of a cooling cycle with compressor, fin condenser, condenser fan, reversing valve and throttle element.
 The outdoor unit is controlled by the regulation of the indoor unit.

-The indoor unit is designed both for both wall and ceiling-mounted operation in indoor areas.
-It is operated by an infrared remote control.
 The indoor unit consists of a fin evaporator, evaporator fan, controller and condensate tray.